-Bitcoin works by combining cryptography, a public ledger, and a decentralized network of independent participants.
-These components work together to verify transactions, prevent fraud, and enforce fixed monetary rules without relying on a central authority.
+Bitcoin works by combining cryptography, a public ledger, and a decentralized network that enforces monetary rules without relying on any central authority.

 A Bitcoin transaction follows a strict and predictable path.
 Each step is enforced by software rules and verified independently by the network.
 No single party controls the process.